Being married is beautiful, but it takes work.

 At the end of the time period, if you’re still feeling the same and no improvements have been observed, be confident that you have tried your best.
-Make istikhara and Bismillah.
+Make Istihara and Bismillah.

 Question: Seeking outside counseling is suggested as one of the steps to avoid divorce, yet it’s such a huge taboo.
 Is there a tactful way to convince a reluctant spouse to seek counseling?

-It might be argued that if both spouses don’t agree to attend counseling in the face of marital conflicts, that the marriage runs the risk of following a course for divorce.
+It might be argued that if both spouses don’t agree to attend counseling in the face of marital conflicts, then the marriage runs the risk of following a course for divorce.